×

 Working as an expat

 When we use the word expat or labour migrant, it’s a synonymous for foreign employee.
-We also talk about highly skilled migrants of knowledgde migrants; this is a specific group of expats.
-We tell you more about these groups and how we help them.
+We also talk about highly skilled migrants or knowledgde migrants; this is a specific group of expats.
+The highly skilled migrant is distinguished from the ‘regular’ migrant worker by a high level of education and specialist knowledge.

 The Netherlands has a program for highly skilled migrants.
 The program makes it easier and faster for companies to bring highly skilled workers from outside the EU to the Netherlands.
 Furthermore, highly skilled migrants benefit from special minimum salary arrangements under this program.